← All varieties

 Season

 Begins to ripen in late August or early September.
-Commercial limit is September or early October; season for home use extends to November (Beach).
-Downing gives September and October.
+Commercial limit September to early October; season for home use extends to November (Beach).
+Beach and Hedrick both give the primary season as September and October.

 Uses